isachivka/upload/README.md

 # File Transfer App

-A simple web application for transferring files from your phone to your MacBook.
+A simple web application for transferring files from my phone to my MacBook.

+Vibe coded in 15 minutes using Cursor & Claude 3.7

 ## Features

 - Upload multiple files simultaneously
-- Progress tracking per file
+- Progress tracking per file with upload speed and estimated time remaining
 - Support for large files (up to 50GB)
 - Files are automatically saved to your Downloads folder
+- Background uploads through Web Workers (continues even when switching apps)
+- Auto-retry mechanism for failed uploads (up to 3 retries with exponential backoff)
+- Screen stays active during file uploads (using Wake Lock API)
-- Responsive design that works on mobile devices
+- Responsive design that works well on mobile devices
+- Detailed error reporting

 ## Getting Started